Barcelona in November: All You Need to Know

 Gothic Quarter in November

-In November, the cooler weather makes wandering these charming streets more comfortable, and the reduced tourist crowds provide a more intimate experience.
-Exploring ancient Roman ruins at the Museu d'Història de Barcelona and discovering charming boutiques, cafes, and bars become even more enjoyable without the summer heat and crowds.
+In November, the cooler weather makes wandering these charming streets more comfortable.
+Plus, the reduced tourist crowds provide a more intimate experience.
+Explore ancient Roman ruins at the Museu d'Història de Barcelona, and discover charming boutiques, cafes, and bars.

 Sagrada Familia in November